brianzhouzc/Indeed-Skill-Extraction/README.md

 You've completed the setup.

 ### Usage
 The project contains 3 independent scripts: `indeed_scraper.js`, `skill_extractor.js` and `helper.js`.
-Each script contains it's own usage guide.
+Each script contains it's own usage guide that's accessable by passing the `--help` argument when executing.

+The visualization of the data depends on [Observable](observablehq.com) and requires manual processing of the data.
+All code related to visualization/graph is hosted on Observable and can be found here: https://observablehq.com/@brianzhouzc.
+This repositry only contains a simple webpage that display the graphs from Observable in a organized manner.

 ### indeed_scraper
 To get started, run `node indeed_scraper`.
-See #Testing section of this documentation for a real example.
+See [Testing Procedure](https://github.com/brianzhouzc/Indeed-Skill-Extraction#testing-procedures) section of this documentation for a real example.
 ```
 >$ node indeed_scraper